dxdc/aws-sdk-google-apps/README.md

 }
 ```

-3. Methods for common S3, Lambda, and SES services have been implemented.
+3. Methods for common S3, Lambda, SES, and EC2 services have been implemented.
 However, direct access to library AWS SDK methods is also available via the `AWS` property on your chosen library identifier, e.g.:

 ```js
 // Create a new service object